traveller59/spconv/README.md

 TODO Spconv vs [MinkowskiEngine](https://github.com/NVIDIA/MinkowskiEngine) vs [torchsparse](https://github.com/mit-han-lab/torchsparse)
 -->

-## Roadmap for Spconv 2.2-2.3:
-* TensorFormat32 support for faster fp32 training when you use NVIDIA Geforce RTX 30x0/Tesla A100/Quadro RTX Ax000 (2.2)
-* change implicit gemm weight layout from KRSC to RSKC to make sure we can use native algorithm with implicit gemm weight.
-(2.2)
-* documents (2.2)
-* Ampere feature support (2.3)
-* pytorch int8 inference, and QAT support (2.3)

 ## Usage

 Firstly you need to use ```import spconv.pytorch as spconv``` in spconv 2.x.